 This is a section of the devlog where I like to talk about the parts of the game that were improved but aren't necessarily big enough to have their own section.
-For September, some of the other things that were done are:
+For June some of the extra things completed were:

-If you have any suggestions or want to give your opinion on the game, follow me on social media, I listen and respond to any comment :D
+If you have any suggestions or want to give your opinion on the game, follow me on social media, I listen and respond to all comments :D

 The May devlog for Bright Red Skies, a post-apocalyptic tactical turn-based RPG set in a modernized, fictional world.